 - Super fast, reliable connection

 PrivateVPN is a newer service that really goes the extra mile for users who stream videos and use P2P clients.
 Every subscription option comes with up to 6 simultaneous connections; unlimited bandwidth; unlimited speed; unlimited server switches.
-A large server network that spans 52 countries means that you can view any content library you choose easily; all you need to do is choose the right server and connect.
+A large server network that spans over 150 servers in 60+ countries means that you can view any content library you choose easily; all you need to do is choose the right server and connect.

 In fact, we found it to be a leader in streaming quality thanks to servers specifically dedicated to unlocking BBC, Netflix, Hulu and other streaming services.
 This, together with a P2P and torrent-friendly policy, make PrivateVPN a natural choice for all kinds of content: both downloadable and live.